fbpx

 Steps To Follow

-There are several steps you can take to avoid being designated as having a common law marriage:
+There are several steps you can take to avoid being designated as having a common law marriage, there are a lot of DON’Ts:

 2. Don’t introduce your partner as your spouse.